-To facilitate analytical use of the dataset, country codes for the active state(s) on side A are listed in this field.
+To facilitate analytical use of the dataset, country codes for the location of the incompatibility are listed in this field.
+For extrasystemic conflicts, these constitute the contested territory; for international conflicts, both warring sides are listed; while for internal conflicts, this is the country code of the government that is challenged.
 The country codes are taken from Gleditsch and Ward (2007).